Regional Transport and Infrastructure

 - Seeking have the corridor sequestered for a future upgrade of a safe swift link between Sydney and Central NSW along the Castlereagh Corridor alignment.

 - Seeking a multi modal approach to shorter journey times including faster rail

 - Supporting the NSW government in its $2.5b expenditure on the GWH seeking to have speeds of 100k along the route and able to service High Productivity Vehicles.

 - To focus on the potential of Inland Rail for this region including leveraging linkages from the region to ports including airports and the Special Activation Precinct in Parkes.

-- To lobby Federal and State representatives and other key stakeholders as appropriate in the areas of road deficiencies, rail infrastructure and intermodal facilities.
+To lobby Federal and State representatives and other key stakeholders as appropriate in the areas of road deficiencies, rail infrastructure and intermodal facilities.
+This is to include:

-Through the Strategic Regional Transport Group, our key collaborators are the Federal Departments of Infrastructure and Regional Development, Investment Division and Inland Rail, multiple different departments within Transport for NSW from freight, rail and strategic, the Department of Planning Industry and Environment and Regional NSW, these formal relationships give opportunity to inform and influence the progression of the Joint Organisation.
+Through the Central NSW Integrated Transport Group administered by Transport for NSW, our key collaborators are the Federal Departments of Infrastructure and Regional Development, Investment Division and Inland Rail, multiple different departments within Transport for NSW from freight, rail and strategic, the Department of Planning Industry and Environment and Regional NSW, these formal relationships give opportunity to inform and influence the progression of the Joint Organisation.

 The region’s Transport Technical Committee made up of Engineers and Managers across our member councils continues to be creative regionally for the better of all communities, be it through bulk purchases in bitumen, applying for regional grant funding, and providing technical consulting for the region.